 Simply Business is pleased to provide tailored insurance options from:

-At Simply Business, we offer real estate agent insurance policies that cover the risks you might face as you grow your business.
+At Simply Business, we offer policies that cover the risks you might face as you grow your business.
 Just answer a few simple questions, compare free quotes from top insurers who truly understand what real estate agents need, and choose your plan.

 The best part?
 You can get your free quote in under 10 minutes.

-See what it’s like to have comprehensive real estate agent insurance that gets you.
+See what it’s like to have comprehensive insurance that gets you.
 Get your free quote today!Get your quote

-Real estate agent insurance can include a variety of policies, depending on your business and what kind of coverage you want.
-Here are the three core policies for real estate business insurance that we recommend:
+Your coverage can include a variety of policies, depending on your business and what kind of coverage you want.
+Here are the three core policies for a real estate business that we recommend:

 Commercial general liability (GL) insurance for real estate agents covers associated risks such as unintentional accidents or injuries or damages to third parties.
 It won’t cover, say, for instance, if you didn’t lock a client’s property on purpose after a showing.

-What does general liability insurance look like in action?
+What does general liability look like in action?
 Say that after you recently replaced the carpets in the office, a client comes in to finish up some paperwork for a property they're renting.
 They trip over a loose section of the carpet and end up breaking an arm.
 They want to sue you for the medical bills.
-With general liability insurance, your policy could cover the costs of the medical bills and any associated legal costs.
+A general liability policy could cover the costs of the medical bills and any associated legal costs.